 Typically, student volunteers being supervised at the Clinic will be involved in:

-- obtaining practical experience by assisting with legal technology for non-profit organisations
+- obtaining practical experience by assisting with project-based research and legal information for non-profit organisations, charities and community organisations

-- obtaining practical experience by assisting with research and finding solutions
+- obtaining practical experience by assisting with problem solving, education and finding solutions for law-related issues

-- Gain practical work experience dealing with legal technology.
+- Gain practical work experience dealing with public interest law-related matters.

-- Obtain research experience in addressing legal technology issues.
+- Obtain research and writing experience in addressing relevant organisational issues.

 - Develop problem-solving skills.